-Where to find Business Process Simulation You can purchase and download the MDG BPSim Execution Engine from the 'Products' page of the Sparx Systems web site.
+Where to find Business Process Simulation The BPSim Execution Engine is incorporated within the Unified and Ultimate Editions of Enterprise Architect.
+For use in the Corporate Edition, you can purchase and download the BPSim Execution Engine from the 'Products' page of the Sparx Systems web site.
 Usage of Business Process Simulation Business Process Simulation is essentially used to mimic real world or planned processes in a model, providing a low cost way of determining the effectiveness or value of a Business Process.
 An analyst can assign operating information to a model and then assess the quality or effectiveness of the solution based on information received back from the Simulation engine.
 Simulations can be run any number of times adjusting configuration information.
 The Simulation can be performed on current state and future state processes as required.
 It is common practice only to investigate critical or problematic processes.
-Options for Business Process Simulation The configurations created inside the repository and the BPMN Business Process diagrams can be exported in a standard format and consumed by any standards compliant BPSim engine.
-Sparx Systems sells a BPSim Compliant simulator available in the MDG BPSim Execution Engine that allows the simulation to be performed inside the tool.
-Simulation results can be stored in the engine and used for cross simulation comparison.
-Learn more about Business Process Simulation Business Process Simulation Business Rules Model
+Options for Business Process Simulation The configurations created inside the repository and the BPMN Business Process diagrams can be exported in a standard format and consumed by any standards-compliant BPSim engine.
+Sparx Systems provides a BPSim compliant Simulator in the BPSim Execution Engine, which allows the Simulation to be performed inside the tool.
+Simulation results can be stored in the engine and used for cross-Simulation comparison.
+Learn more about Business Process Simulation BPSim Business Simulations Business Rule Model

-Getting to know the Business Rule Model Introducing the Business Rule Model The Business Rules Model provides a way of formally defining business rules, including the way they are sequenced and the domain elements they relate to.
+Getting to know the Business Rule Model Introducing the Business Rule Model The Business Rule Model provides a way of formally defining business rules, including the way they are sequenced and the domain elements they relate to.
 The model allows Business Rules to be formally represented in a way that prepares for the automatic generation of application (programming) code that would ultimately be used to implement the rules.
-There are three main parts to the notation for documenting the rules: - 1.
-The Business Rules that express a Policy and are applicable to a Business Process - 2.
+There are three main parts to the notation for documenting the rules: - The Business Rules that express a Policy and are applicable to a Business Process. - 2.
 The Business Rule Tasks that express a task or decision that the business processes must make. - 3.
 The domain or information elements that represent the vocabulary or facts that the Business Rules relate to.
 The Business Rules can also be related to Policies (from which they derive), Requirements (which they realize) and the application services that implement them.

-Where to find the Business Rule Model Ribbon: Design > Diagram > Add > Business Rule Model > Rule Flow, Rule Model Browser window Toolbar : New Diagram icon > Business Rule Model > Rule Flow, Rule Model Browser window context menu | Add Diagram... > Business Rules Model > Rule Flow, Rule Model Usage of the Business Rule Model
+Where to find the Business Rule Model Ribbon: Design > Diagram > Add Diagram > Business Rule Model > Rule Flow, Rule Model Browser window Toolbar : New Diagram icon > Business Rule Model > Rule Flow, Rule Model Browser window context menu | New Diagram... > Business Rule Model > Rule Flow, Rule Model Usage of the Business Rule The Business Rule Model can be used to formally model business rules and the

-The Business Rules Model can be used to formally model business rules and the way they are applied in a rule task.
+Model way they are applied in a Rule Task.
 The model provides a useful way of structuring the rules as a group, by connecting them to a Rule Task that can be related to the Business Process where the rules are being applied.
-This has the effect of reducing the clutter on a Business Process diagram and showing how the Business Rules apply as a set.
+This has the effect of reducing the clutter on a Business Process diagram and showing how the business rules apply as a set.
 The important information elements and facts can also be related to the Rule Tasks, again reducing the clutter of connecting individual domain elements with specific rules.
 Options for the Business Rule Model The Business Rules and the Rule Tasks can be related to Policies, Requirements, Business Processes and other model elements creating an articulated model that shows how the business rules are applied.
-Behavioral models can also be generated from the Business Rules Models.
+Behavioral models can also be generated from the Business Rule Models.